klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.tokenByIndex(index)
 ```
 Returns the token id at a given index of all the tokens in this contract.
-Reverts if the index is greater or equal to the total number of tokens.
+It reverts if the index is greater or equal to the total number of tokens.

 **Parameters**